Chicago Cubs Hitting

 Top Skills – 3 plus pitches, improving command, pick-off move, pitchability, work ethic

-He has been pretty consistent in April and May and hit a bit of a bump after the All-Star break.
+He was pretty consistent in April and May and hit a bit of a bump after the All-Star break.
 2017 was easily his best start in his career.
 I still think efficiency should be the thing he works on most of the second-half.
 He needs to get to seven innings pretty consistently.
 He is pitching tonight for Tennessee.

 2017 Affiliate – Myrtle Beach